MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/update-plugin-attributes-pd.md

 ---
-title: Update plug-in attributes to include new pricing dimensions
+title: Updating plug-in attributes with new pricing dimensions
 description: This topic provides information about how to update plug-in attributes for pricing dimensions.
 author: rumant
 manager: Annbe